MuhammadShoaibKalim/DBMS/DB.md

 ### Conclusion

-Thinking and formulating an ERD involves a systematic approach to identifying entities, defining attributes, and establishing relationships.
+Thinking and formulating an ERD involves systematically identifying entities, defining attributes, and establishing relationships.
 Following these steps and best practices ensures a clear and accurate representation of the database structure.